microsoft/azure-pipelines-tasks/Tasks/SqlAzureDataWarehouseDacpacDeploymentV0/README.md

 - **Azure Connection Type\*:** Specify Azure endpoint type, for Azure Classic resources use 'Azure' endpoint, for Azure ARM resources use 'Azure Resource Manager' endpoint.

-- **Azure Subscription\*:** Select the Azure Subscription where the Azure SQL Database will be deployed.
+- **Azure Subscription\*:** Select the Azure Subscription where Azure SQL Data Warehouse will be deployed.

-**SQL DB Details**
+**SQL DW Details**

-- **Azure SQL Server Name\*:** The connection string for the Azure SQL Server and the format is same as that is followed in SQL Server Management Studio.
+- **Azure SQL Server Name\*:** The connection string for Azure SQL Server - the format is the same as SQL Server Management Studio.
 For example, FabrikamSQL.database.windows.net, 1433 or FabrikamSQL.database.windows.net are both valid Azure SQL Server names.

-- **Database Name\*:** The name of the Azure SQL Database like FabrikanDB.
-The Database will be created new if it does not exist, else it will be updated if it already exists.
+- **Database Name\*:** The name of the Azure SQL data warehouse like FabrikanDB.
+The database will be created new if it does not exist, else it will be updated if it already exists.

-- **SQL Username\*:** Azure SQL Database task uses SQL Authentication to authenticate with the Azure SQL Server and this parameter specifies the Azure SQL Database administrator login.
+- **SQL Username\*:** The Azure SQL Data Warehouse task uses SQL Authentication to authenticate with the Azure SQL Server and this parameter specifies the Azure SQL Data Warehouse administrator login.

-- **SQL Password\*:** The password for the Azure SQL Database administrator.
+- **SQL Password\*:** The password for the database administrator.

 **Deployment Package**